Brain and Cognitive Aging

 About

-I work in the Lövdén Lab and the ICON Lab, using longitudinal PET and MRI data from the COBRA prospective cohort study.
+I work in the Lövdén Lab and the ICON Lab, using longitudinal PET and MRI data from the COBRA prospective cohort study and the Lifebrain Consortium.
 My dissertation examines whether and how education moderates the relationship between brain change and cognitive decline in healthy older adults.
 I expect to defend in autumn 2026.
+Going forward, I am interested in extending these methods to preclinical Alzheimer's disease, integrating fluid biomarkers and tau/amyloid PET with longitudinal cognitive data to understand early neurodegenerative vulnerability.

 school University of Gothenburg location_on Gothenburg, Sweden